Who Is Andrea Bocelli?

-Andrea Bocelli was born on September 22, 1958 in Lajatico, Tuscany, Italy.
-As a child, he learned to play the piano, flute and saxophone.
+As a child, Andrea Bocelli learned to play the piano, flute and saxophone.
 Visually impaired from birth, Bocelli became blind at the age of 12 following a soccer injury.
 His big break came when a demo tape landed in the hands of Luciano Pavarotti.
-His 1995 album Bocelli did well in Europe and 1999's Sogno became an international hit.
+His 1995 album Bocelli sold well in Europe and 1999's Sogno became an international hit.
 He remains one of the world's most popular singers today.

 According to his website, Bocelli had his first taste of success in a singing competition in 1970.
 He continued to hone his talent, studying voice with Luciano Bettarini.
-His parents wanted him to become an attorney and while at University of Pisa, Bocelli studied law and later became a court appointed lawyer after graduating from law school.
-But he did not abandon his music.
-Bocelli studied with Franco Corelli and took up playing piano in bars to pay for his lessons.
+Heeding his parents' wishes that he pursue a legal career, Bocelli studied law at the University of Pisa and became a court-appointed lawyer after graduation.
+The gifted singer did not abandon his music, however, as he studied with Franco Corelli and took up playing piano in bars to pay for his lessons.

 Famed Italian Tenor

-One of Bocelli's first lucky breaks came in 1992 when he recorded a demo tape of "Miserere" for Zucchero Fornaciari, with the song co-written by U2's Bono.
+One of Bocelli's first lucky breaks came in 1992 when he recorded a demo tape of "Miserere" for Zucchero Fornaciari, the song co-written by U2's Bono.
 That recording was heard by famed tenor Luciano Pavarotti, for whom the track was originally written.
 Pavarotti then encouraged Fornaciari to use Bocelli for the song.
-In the end, Bocelli and Pavarotti performed "Miserere" together, which became a Europe-wide smash hit.
+In the end, Bocelli and Pavarotti performed "Miserere" together, which became a smash hit in Europe.

-A singer on the rise, Bocelli competed in the Sanremo Festival in 1994.
-He won the top honors in the newcomers' category.
+A singer on the rise, Bocelli competed in the Sanremo Festival in 1994 and won top honors in the newcomers' category.
 That same year, Bocelli released his first album in Italy, Il Mare Calmo Della Sera.
-He scored a major hit in Europe a short time later with Bocelli, which featured "Con Te Partiro."
-The song later became a popular duet with Sarah Brightman as "Time to Say Goodbye," which appeared on his 1997 album Romanza.
+He scored a major hit in Europe a short time later with Bocelli (1995), which featured "Con te Partiro."
+The song later became a popular duet with Sarah Brightman as "Time to Say Goodbye," which appeared on his 1997 album, Romanza.

-More recently, Bocelli collaborated with Jennifer Lopez and Nelly Furtado on his 2013 album Passione.
+In 2013, Bocelli collaborated with Jennifer Lopez and Nelly Furtado on his album Passione.
 He also joined forces with Placido Domingo and Ana Maria Martinez on 2014's Manon Lescaut.

 In 2015, Bocelli released Cinema, his 15th studio album.
 The tenor had longed to create an album of his favorite movie songs originally performed by singers such as Frank Sinatra and Mario Lanza.
 The album features his renditions of classic soundtrack favorites such as “Maria” from West Side Story, “Moon River” from Breakfast at Tiffany’s, “No Llores Por Mi Argentina, from Evita, and “Por uno cabeza” from Scent of a Woman.
 The album also features duets with Ariana Grande and Nicole Scherzinger.